What is Multi-Factor Authentication (MFA)?

 If you feel you do not have the technology to successfully enroll, please call the UWM Help Desk at 414-229-4040 or visit uwm.edu/helpdesk.

 No, you will be given a “remember me” option on a per browser, per device basis.
-This means that if you access your email from your laptop and your phone, you will be required to authenticate on each device, but it will offer a “remember me” option that will save your authentication on that device for 14 days.
+This means that if you access your email from your laptop and your phone, you will be required to authenticate on each device, but it will offer a “remember me” option that will save your authentication on that device.

 No, any telephone or smart device will work.
 Smart devices are recommended as they provide the quickest, simplest experience through the approval of notification prompts.
 Additionally, SMS or text messages can be sent to your phone along with receiving a phone call for verification to the phone number on record.

-Yes, we encourage you to enroll more than one device that you might have nearby in case your main device is lost or unavailable.
+Yes, we encourage you to enroll more than one method in case your main device is lost or unavailable.

-A wide array of MFA authentication methods are offered for our students: phone call to cellphone or landline, text message to cellphone, dedicated smartphone app, and tablet app.
+A wide array of MFA authentication methods are offered for our students: dedicated smartphone and tablet app, text message to cellphone, and phone calls to cellphone or landline.

 Any student with questions or concerns about the MFA enrollment process or required MFA technology should contact the UWM Help Desk.
 An IT professional will work directly with the student to identify the best solution.
 Our IT staff can review the authentication methods, ensure successful phone configuration, and explore special accommodation, if appropriate.
 Fobs (tokens) can be provided to students to address special circumstances such as accessibility needs and appropriate technology resources.